 PhD Student NIEHS Trainee

 The goal of my research is to understand the ways in which mucus alters microbial physiology and impacts microbial interactions.
-I am focused on investigating the oligosaccharides on mucins that are able to be sensed by microbes and the mechanism in which they effect microbial behavior and virulence.
+I am studying how oligosaccharides on mucins are sensed by microbes and how they affect microbial behavior and virulence.

 My research aims to understand how salivary mucins influence the oral microbiota in health and disease.
 I am examining community assembly patterns within different mucus environments and studying how saliva is altered in disease.

 PhD Student she/her

 My research explores how the native mucus environment alters the virulence of mucus-dwelling opportunistic pathogens.

 I am interested in developing methods to identify surface interactions between microbes and mucin glycans that mediate observed changes in virulence.

 PhD student NSF GRFP Fellow

 My research is focused on how mucins tune immune activity in various mucosal environments.
 Specifically, I aim to study the mechanisms underlying the changes in immune cell functional states induced by mucin glycans.